Moms get burnt out fast! Here are some ways to refresh, de-stress, and avoid the burnout of motherhood!

 The past two years I’ve been primarily responsible for running our online clothing business as my husband has finished up his graphic design degree.

 Your list will be different.
-Our lives can never match up, nor should they, but we can try to support each other on our mothering journeys.
+Our lives will never look the same, nor should they, but we can try to support each other on our mothering journeys.

 There is a lot of pressure put on mothers to be supermoms.
 Some people pour on the guilt if you turn a DVD on for your children so you can try to get some housework done.
 Others if you aren’t 100% into feeding your child organic foods.
 Using disposables instead of cloth?
 Shame on you.
 You mean you don’t make your own household cleaners?
 Why, I thought you were a Christian!
 These feelings of not living up to expectations might be something you put on yourself, or others might truly be making you feel this way.